 "I didn't meet a professional baseball player until I was 17," Hill said.
 "But I was a big kid and I was fast.
 The scout came down and talked to me said ‘We're going to draft you in the 50th round.'"

-The Mets followed through, though Hill decided to play at Santa Ana Junior College instead, at the urging of a student there and now the Texas Rangers’ closer, C.J.
+The Mets followed through, though Hill decided to play at Santa Ana Junior College instead, at the urging of a student there and now the Texas Rangers' closer, C.J.
 Wilson.
 The Mets drafted him again, this time in the 48th round as a draft and follow.
-After Hill’s second year at Santa Ana,
+After Hill's second year at Santa Ana, he signed.

 Five seasons later, including two full years at High-A St. Lucie and more time there this season, Hill is finally in Double-A, with the Binghamton Mets, batting .352 entering Wednesday.